jduchateau/GRAPE/docs/start.md

     --8<-- "docs/assets/getting_started_mappings.ttl"
     ```

-### Import
+## Import Mappings

 We will:

 - Create a new model, see how in [prepare the project](#prepare-the-project),
-- Import the turtle textual file
+- Import a turtle textual file containg RML mappings,
-- Convert to RML concepts
+- Convert the Turtle to RML concepts.

 In your new module, ensure we have all the languages: Turtle, RML, RML.IO, RML.FNML.